 BGP connections must be carefully coordinated by the administrators of the Autonomous Systems willing to connect.
 If, for instance, the administrator of AS20 has initiated the BGP process on BR2 (Border Router), specifying BR1 and its ASN as a neighbor, but the AS30 administrator has not done anything, the TCP session will not be established and the systems will remain disconnected.
 Moreover, the following conditions must be met:

-If all the conditions are met, the routers start sending each other KEEPALIVE messages with a certain interval, meaning they confirm the parameters accepted in OPEN and sending the notification “I’m still alive”.
+If all the conditions are met, the routers start sending each other KEEPALIVE messages with a certain interval, meaning they confirm the parameters accepted in OPEN and send the notification “I’m still alive”.

 Finally, the routers can begin to exchange routing information using the UPDATE message.